FZ Original Recordings; Steve Vai Archives, Vol. 2

-FZ Original Recordings was first made available in The Secret Jewel Box set.
-Steve Vai reflects here on his three years as a member of Frank Zappa's ensemble where he was credited not just as "guitarist" but as wielder of "strat abuse" and "impossible guitar parts."
-These are Frank Zappa recordings, written and produced by Zappa, and authorized by the Zappa Family Trust.
+FZ Original Recordings is a compilation album by Steve Vai, released on his own Light Without Heat label in 2001.
+It features recordings of Frank Zappa's ensemble during Vai's three years as a member, where he was credited not just as "guitarist" but as wielder of "strat abuse" and "impossible guitar parts".
+The recordings on the album were written and produced by Zappa and it was authorized by the Zappa Family Trust.
+It first appeared as part of The Secret Jewel Box set, also released in 2001.

 The booklet contains the original liner notes for each Zappa track, along with Vai's comments on each track.